polkadot-fellows/xcm-format/README.md

 Operands:

 - `origin_type: OriginKind`: The means of expressing the message origin as a dispatch origin.
-- `max_weight: Weight`: The maximum amount of weight to expend while dispatching `call`.
+- `require_weight_at_most: Weight`: The maximum amount of weight to expend while dispatching `call`.
 If dispatch requires more weight then an error will be thrown.
 If dispatch requires less weight, then Surplus Weight Register may increase.
 - `call: Vec<u8>`: The encoded transaction to be applied.
+- `query_id: Option<QueryResponseInfo>`: If present, then a `QueryResponse` constructed according to the provided `QueryResponseInfo` should be sent with a `DispatchResult` response corresponding to the error status of the "inner" dispatch.
+This only happens if the dispatch was actually made - if an error happened prior to dispatch, then the Error Register is set and the operation aborted as usual.

 Kind: *Instruction*.

-Errors: *Fallible*.
+Errors: *Fallible*

-Weight: Weight estimation may utilise `max_weight` which may lead to an increase in Surplus Weight Register at run-time.
+Weight: Weight estimation may utilise `require_weight_at_most` which may lead to an increase in Surplus Weight Register at run-time.

 ### `HrmpNewChannelOpenRequest`